Migrants Again Try To Leave Turkey For Europe, But This Time The Gate Is Closed

 "We did see a lot of people go back [to Turkey]," she says.
 "Some people have decided maybe they won't try [to enter Greece] now or they might move westward and try to cross from Izmir."

-Right across from Izmir, which is in western Turkey, are Greece's Aegean islands, where high winds have prevented most boats from crossing.
+Right across from Izmir, which is in western Turkey, are Greece's Aegean islands, where about 1,000 migrants have arrived since Sunday.

 One Aegean island, Lesvos, became globally known for its goodwill toward asylum-seekers in 2015 and 2016.
 Locals and tourists pitched in to welcome up to 10,000 asylum-seekers arriving on shore every day, and grandmothers brought cheese pies.
 Islanders were nominated for the Nobel Peace Prize in 2016.